List of unproduced Image Comics projects: The Wicked + The Divine TV series

 In 2015, the television rights to The Wicked + The Divine have been optioned by Universal TV.

 Hack/Slash TV series

 In October 2015, Relativity Television announced that the series would be adapted into a television series, written by Skip Woods, serving as executive producer, alongside Adrian Askarieh, who first optioned it in 2005.
-Since then, there have been no updates on the prospective series, causing outlets such as [/Film /Film] to assume that the series is in development hell.
+Since then, there have been no updates on the prospective series, causing outlets such as /Film to assume that the series is in development hell.